Sammakka Saralamma Jatara

 Sammakka Saralamma Jatara (also Sammakka Sarakka Jatara and Medaram Jatara) is a festival to honour the Hindu Tribal goddesses, celebrated in the state of Telangana, India.
-This Jatara is known for witnessing one of the largest people gatherings in the world.
-People offer Bangaram (jaggery) :The Jatara begins at Medaram in Tadvai Mandala in Mulugu district.
-The rituals related to the Goddesses are entirely conducted by the Koya Tribe priests, in accordance with Koya customs and traditions.
+This Jatara is known for witnessing one of the largest human gatherings in the world.
+People offer Bellam (jaggery), locally called as Bangaram, to the deities.
+The Jatara begins at Medaram in Tadvai Mandala in Mulugu district.
+The rituals related to the Goddesses are entirely performed by the Koya Tribe priests, in accordance with Koya customs and traditions.

-Until 1955, about 2,000 people used to visit Medaram, of which the majority 1,500 belonging to the Koya tribe.But now a large number of non-Koya people(1.3 crore) visits Medaram and the Koya people comprises only 2% of the total worshippers.
+Until 1955, about 2,000 people used to visit Medaram, of whom the majority (1,500) belonged to the Koya tribe.
+But now a large number of non-Koya pilgrims (1.3 crore) visit Medaram and the Koya people comprise only 2% of the total worshippers.

 Medaram is a remote place in the Eturnagaram Wildlife Sanctuary, a part of Dandakaranya, the largest surviving forest belt in the Deccan.

 Once declared a national festival, the jatara can be considered for 'intangible cultural heritage of humanity' tag of UNESCO.
-Jatara celebrated during the time the goddesses (Sammakka and Saralamma) of the tribals are believed to visit them.
-It is believed that after Kumbha Mela, the Sammakka Saralamma Jatara attracts the largest number of devotes in the country.
+The Jatara is celebrated during the time the goddesses (Sammakka and Saralamma) of the tribals are believed to visit them.
+It is believed that after Kumbha Mela, the Sammakka Saralamma Jatara attracts the largest number of devotees in India.